 We operate a single entry admission and all children start school in September.
 Each year group has 3 classes with maximum of 30 children in each class.
+Please note the rule on Infant class size: It is against the law for infant classes (Reception to Year 2) to be taught in a class with more than 30 pupils.
+This is taken into account when allocating school places and at appeals.

 The school works within the admissions policy of Hertfordshire Education Authority.
 Hertfordshire’s Admission Department administers the admissions process.
 There are separate processes for Nursery and Reception and parents need to apply for both stages as they are not linked.